 The All-on-4 method uses only 4 implants per arch.
 Traditional implants use anywhere from 6-8 implants, or more, in each arch.
 The implants of the All-on-4 procedure are placed at an angle.
 This allows increased contact by using the natural support of your bone.
 The All-on-4 procedure requires no bone grafting for most patients, which is common in traditional implant procedures.

-The All-on-4 technique was developed in the 1990s as a more efficient way to use implants with patients who need full upper and lower teeth restored, or those with dentures who don’t want removable teeth.
+The All-on-4 technique was developed as a more efficient way to use implants with patients who need full upper and lower teeth restored.
+Also, for patients with dentures who don’t want removable teeth.

 What are All-on-4’s benefits?